PartMan7/PS-Client/README.md

 ## Datacenters
-Since this module is for Pokemon Showdown, it also contains references to data from Pokemon Showdown.
+Since this module is for Pokémon Showdown, it also contains references to data from Pokémon Showdown.
 All of the data in this module is sourced from play.pokemonshowdown.com, and can be updated via Tools#update.
 This data is exported under `require('ps-client').Data`.

 Data has the following entries:
 * `abilities`: Contains the data for abilities.